redcross/dcsops/INSTALL.md

 ## Deployment

 There are two branches for deployment 'production' and 'candidate-production'.
-The former is for the arcdata app on heroku, and the latter is for the arcdata-staging app.
+The former is for the dcsops app on heroku, and the latter is for the dcsops-staging app.
 Generally, 'production' and 'main' are in step, but there's times when main is more in step with 'candidate-production.'

 DCSOps is deployed on Heroku, so you'll need a Heroku account and collaborator access granted to do anything with the production instance.